 Die Another Day (2002)

-The 20th movie in the franchise and last Bond movie starring Pierce Brosnan and became the highest grossing Bond movie to that point.
-Omega at this point released a special Omega watch to celebrate the release of Pierce Brosnan’s Die Another Day, and the 40th anniversary of the whole Bond phenomenon, which kicked off with the release of Dr No in 1962.
+The 20th movie in the franchise and last Bond movie starring Pierce Brosnan which became the highest grossing Bond movie up to this point.
+To celebrate the release of Pierce Brosnan’s Die Another Day and to coincide with the 40th anniversary of the whole Bond phenomenon, Omega released a Special Edition Seamaster watch.
 The Die Another Day limited edition timepiece was presented in special packaging and underneath the usual inscription of ‘Seamaster Professional Chronograph’ on the blue dial was the classic and much-loved 007 logo-with-gun, the one where a pistol barrel sprouts out of the number seven, which doubles as the grip of the weapon.
 If that was a subtle addition, the rear of the case spelled out exactly what this was with the inscription: ‘40 Years of James Bond – Limited Series’ and the number in that series engraved at the 6 o’clock position.
 It also featured a unique bracelet design, another sly signifier that this was no ordinary Seamaster.
 The model was produced in a limited edition of 10,007 pieces and was hugely successful, appealing to OMEGA and Bond aficionados in equal measure.
 S.T Hopper had number 7656 for sale but sadly has now been sold!

 One of many quality Pre-Owned watches you will find at S.T Hopper